Spondool/topmail-blog/_posts/2016-4-25-why-would-anyone-pay-for-email.md

 That’s why, no matter what technical wizardry Google come up with, your Gmail emails will never be truly private.
 And that applies to every email service provider who serves ads.

 So, increasingly a lot of sane people do pay for email.
 Which means I get to keep my job.
-And keep quiet at parties...
+And keep quiet at parties.